cynthem/todo-list-II/README.md

 # To-Doing
 > Live demo [_here_](https://doozles411.github.io/todo-list-II/)

 > An updated version of a to-do and project tracking static site.
 Original can be seen [_here_](https://github.com/doozles411/Todo-list).
 Replaces JavaScript, used in the first version, with TypeScript in this version, improves several features, and adds two new features.
-Improvements include reorganizing and refactoring code for more readibility and debugging, adding two new popups: one to confirm to-do deletion to avoid user error, and one that adds a to-do to an empty project or deletes the empty project, and improves responsiveness by changing CSS values from veiwport height/width to rem, better breakpoints are used for mobile/tablet styles, and popup animations are smoother.
+Improvements include reorganizing and refactoring code for more readibility and debugging, adding two new popups: one to confirm to-do deletion to avoid user error, and one that adds a to-do to an empty project or deletes the empty project, and improves responsiveness by changing CSS values from viewport height/width to rem, better breakpoints are used for mobile/tablet styles, and popup animations are smoother.

 > Features that remain the same include using local storage to store user's data, adding and deleting to-dos and projects, filtering the to-do list by a specific project folder, checking off to-dos, editing to-dos, and more.
 This project was completed as part of The Odin Project's Full Stack Javascript curriculum.